vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 #### Moneta DAO

-The [MON token](https://etherscan.io/address/0x1ea48b9965bb5086f3b468e50ed93888a661fc17), issued by Moneta DAO, is intended to govern the DCHF protocol and is described as a revenue-sharing token that can only be obtained by staking MON tokens in the [MONStaking](https://etherscan.io/address/0x8Bc3702c35D33E5DF7cb0F06cb72a0c34Ae0C56F#code) contract.
-By doing so, users can earn a proportionate share of borrowing and redemption fees in DCHF, ETH, and wBTC ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics), [source](https://docs.defifranc.com/tokenomics/moneta-staking)).
+The [MON token](https://etherscan.io/address/0x1ea48b9965bb5086f3b468e50ed93888a661fc17), issued by Moneta DAO, is intended to govern the DCHF protocol and is described as a revenue-sharing token that can only be obtained by staking DCHF in one of the stability pools, or by supplying liquidity to the Curve pool.
+Users can stake their MON to earn a proportionate share of borrowing and redemption fees in DCHF, ETH, and wBTC ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics), [source](https://docs.defifranc.com/tokenomics/moneta-staking)).

 According to the Moneta DAO [Tokenomics page](https://docs.defifranc.com/tokenomics/moneta-tokenomics), MON was launched with a max supply of 100m tokens that have been allocated toward four main purposes:

 * 72.5% - Treasury reserve for future distribution (decided by the DAO)
-* 15% - Airdrop to tokenholders of Grizzly (GHNY), Liquity (LQTY), and Freezer
+* 15% - Airdrop to tokenholders of Grizzly (GHNY), Liquity (LQTY), and token lockers in the [Grizzly Freezer](https://app.grizzly.fi/en/freezer)
 * 10% - Team and advisors
 * 2.5% - Liquidity bootstrapping (Supply liquidity and incentives to a MON/ETH pool)

-Token allocation can be confirmed in the following table, with the Protocol Owner contract (0x83737E...Afee8A69) being seeded with 100,000,000 tokens on September 23, 2022 ([source](https://etherscan.io/tx/0xa57dd3c6e8f44be7e3f17904b3d5719da1857b205ce3a0af4ddcecd8a4cbb4fc)) and distributing them since then.
+Token allocation can be confirmed in the following table, with the [Protocol Owner multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69) being seeded with 100,000,000 tokens on September 23, 2022 ([source](https://etherscan.io/tx/0xa57dd3c6e8f44be7e3f17904b3d5719da1857b205ce3a0af4ddcecd8a4cbb4fc)) and distributing them since then.
 We attempt to corroborate token distribution as stated in the documentation:

 <table>